The Best 15 Workouts for People Who Hate Exercise

 - Planking: Get into push-up position on your mattress, balancing on your forearms instead of your hands (which is safer and gives you more control on a softer surface).
 With your weight on your forearms and toes, align your elbows under your shoulders.
 Lift your body to make a straight line from your head to your heels.
 Hold this position for 20 seconds and then rest for 30 seconds.
 Try doing three reps.
 For an added challenge, gently step one foot at a time out to the side and back in, alternating each time.

 - Arabesque leg lifts: Get on your hands and knees with your shoulders over your wrists, and your hips directly over your knees.
 Point your left toes, and extend and raise your left leg out to your left side.
 Bend your knee and bring the leg back in, then extend the leg straight out behind you.
 Bend the knee and bring it back to starting position to complete one rep. Continue for 30 seconds, then repeat on the opposite side.
-Here are 11 more everyday objects you can use to workout at home.

 Start a dance party